“If you lived here, you’d be om by now.”

 Submitted by LaVerne Lauterbach, Lansing, Michigan

-a logo designed with Earth being shielded by the hand of God.
+We were making leaflets for a local church, and the client wanted a logo designed with Earth being shielded by the hand of God.
 I sent the client a proof.
-Shortly thereafter,
+Shortly thereafter, I got a call.

 Client: The hand looks too human.
 Please use a hand that looks more like God’s.